tmtsoftware/csw/docs/src/main/commons/testing.md

  - `EventTestKit` : starts and stops the Event Service (Note : This uses `embedded-redis` to start redis sentinel and master)
  - `AlarmTestKit` : starts and stops the Alarm Service (Note : This uses `embedded-redis` to start redis sentinel and master)
  - `FrameworkTestKit` : in most of the cases, you will end up using this testkit. `FrameworkTestKit` is created by composing all the above mentioned testkits.
-    Hence it supports starting and stopping all provided CSW services.
+    Hence, it supports starting and stopping all provided CSW services.

 @@@ note

-All of the testkits require the Location Server to be up and running.
+All the testkits require the Location Server to be up and running.
 Hence, the first thing all testkits do is to start a Location Server.
 You do not need to start it explicitly.

 @@@